 TD-DFT calculations corroborated the experimental UV/vis spectrum of 3.
-This showed an intense absorption band at 833 nm ( $\varepsilon$ = 6273 L mol-1 cm-1) (calc. value 794 nm) which can be assigned as the HOMO to LUMO transition and is responsible for the highly coloured compound.
-Natural bond orbital (NBO) analysis provided electronic insight to the nature of the Al-Al double bond.
-The Al-Al $\pi$ bond of 3 bears reduced p character compared to 3si.
-Moreover, this NBO orbital has a lower occupancy based on partial population of the $\pi^$ of the C-N bonds of the NHC, rationalizing the increased interaction of the NHC for 3.
+This showed an intense absorption band at 833 nm ( $\varepsilon = 6273 \text{ L mol}^{-1} \text{ cm}^{-1}$ ) (calc. value 794 nm), which can be assigned to the HOMO to LUMO transition and is responsible for the highly coloured compound.31 Natural bond orbital (NBO) analysis provided electronic insight into the nature of the Al-Al double bond.
+The Al-Al $\pi$ -bond of 3 bears reduced pcharacter compared to 3Si.
+Moreover, this NBO orbital has a lower occupancy based on partial population of the $\pi^$ orbitals of the C-N bonds of the NHC, rationalising the increased interaction of the NHC for 3.
 This is based on its different orientation, which we mainly attribute to the reduced steric demand of the ligand.
-Furthermore, this is reflected in the decreased Wiberg bond index (WBI) of the Al-Al bond of 1.67 to 1.53 going from silyl to aryl (Figure 3), yet still indicating a high degree of multiple bonding character in both systems.
+Furthermore, this is reflected in the decreased Wiberg bond index (WBI) of the Al-Al bond of 1.67 to 1.53 going from silyl to aryl (Fig. 3), yet still indicating a high degree of multiple bonding character in both systems.